vippsas/vipps-login-api/vipps-login-api.md

 The user can not make changes to the list of requested scopes, and can therefore not accept for example name and deny address.

-We recommend asking for the minimal number of scopes needed for your usecase to minimize the number of users that deny the consent request.
+We recommend asking for the minimal number of scopes needed for your use case to minimize the number of users that deny the consent request.

 # Integrating with Vipps Login